kelihansen/01-mobile-first/README.md

  - Initially design the application to render per the comp images on mobile devices.
  - Set up the viewport and fluid media rules so content renders per the comp images in both mobile and desktop views.
 Use a breakpoint of 640 pixels.
- - Add a "Hamburger" menu button that reveals the nav links when tapped on a mobile device.
+ - Add a "Hamburger" menu button that reveals the nav links when hovered over (or tapped on a mobile device).
 - Ensure that images are responsive and do not exceed the size of the viewport.